Professor Chris Greenough

 Teaching

 Chris’s professional experience and research interests inform his teaching across a range of modules.
-He teaches on undergraduate courses in the department of History, Geography and Social Sciences and works with postgraduate researchers at MRes and PhD level.
+Chris has worked on Initial Teacher Education courses in Modern Languages and RE.
+He was previously Subject Lead for Social Sciences, including provision in Sociology and Childhood and Youth Studies.
+He enjoys working with postgraduate researchers at MRes and PhD level.
 He is a UK Council for Graduate Education Recognised Research Supervisor.
-Chris is Subject Lead for Social Sciences.

-In 2025, he was invited to be part of the UK Quality Code Advice and Guidance writing group due to his commitment to inclusion in supporting students.
+Chris’ commitment to equity, diversity and inclusion fuels his citizenship at Edge Hill.
+He is a strong advocate and advisor for the University on EDI.
+Externally, in 2025, he was invited to be part of the UK Quality Code Advice and Guidance writing group due to his commitment to inclusion in supporting students.
+In 2026, he was part writing group to set out the relationships between EDI and UKRN’s remit.